-Determines how many bytes and items are in a file and how they are distribute within the file.
-Use:
+Use: Determines how many bytes and items are in a file and how they are distributing within the file.

-S-DUMP
+15.4.4 S-DUMP

-Use: As I-DUMP except that items are sorted by item-id or sort criteria.
+Use: As I-DUMP except that items are sorted by item-ID or sort criteria.

+15.5 Relational operators

-Relational Operators
+Relational operators Definition

-BETWEEN between but not equal to
+BETWEEN Between but not equal to

-EQ or =equal to
+EQ or = Equal to

-GE or >=greater than or equal to
+GE or >= Greater than or equal to

-GT or > greater than (or 'after')
+GT or > or AFTER Greater than (or 'after')

-or AFTER

-LT or <or BEFORHess than (or 'before')
+LT or <or before<="" td="">Less than (or 'before')</or> Less than (or 'before')

-NE or # not equal to
+NE or # Not equal to

-If a relational operator is not specified, EQ is assumed.

-Modifiers
+15.6 Modifiers

-COL-HDR-SUPP suppresses output of page number, time/date, ITEMS LISTED message and column headings.

-DBL-SPC double-spaces output.

-DET-SUPP suppresses detail in line output (meaningful only when used with TOTAL or BREAK-ON).

-DICT specifies that the dictionary file is to be used.

-EACH or EVERY specifies that every value in a multivalued attribute must meet your specifications.

-FOOTING outputs specified message at the bottom of every page.

-GRAND-TOTAL outputs specified message on grand total line

-HDR-SUPP suppresses output of page number, time/date and ITEMS

-LISTED message.

-HEADING outputs specified message at the top of every page.

-ID-SUPP suppresses output of item-ids and file name.

-LPTR or (P) outputs to printer.

-NO, NOT tests for the absence of data.
+Modifiers Definition COL-HDR-SUPP Suppresses output of page number, time/date, ITEMS LISTED message and column headings.
+DBL-SPC Double-spaces output.
+DET-SUPP Suppresses detail in line output (meaningful only when used with TOTAL or BREAK-ON).
+DICT Specifies that the dictionary file is to be used.
+EACH or EVERY Specifies that every value in a multivalued attribute must meet your specifications.
+FOOTING Outputs specified message at the bottom of every page.
+GRAND-TOTAL Outputs specified message on grand total line HDR-SUPP Suppresses output of page number, time/date and ITEMS LISTED message.
+HEADING Outputs specified message at the top of every page.
+ID-SUPP Suppresses output of item-IDs and file name.
+LPTR or (P) Outputs to printer.
+NO, NOT Tests for the absence of data.

-NOPAGE for terminal output suppresses pause at end of each page.

-ONLY suppresses output of default attributes when output-spec is not specified.

-TAPE specifies a tape file.

-WITHIN specifies items which are sub-items of a specified item.
+Modifiers Definition NOPAGE For terminal output suppresses pause at end of each page.
+ONLY Suppresses output of default attributes when output-spec is not specified. ТАРЕ Specifies a tape file.
+WITHIN Specifies items which are sub- items of a specified item.

-Connectives
+15.7 Connectives

-BREAK-ON causes a break when value of specified attribute changes.

-BY specifies ascending sort attribute.

-BY-DSND specifies descending sort attribute.

-BY-EXP as BY but treats each value in a multivalued attribute independently.

-as BY-DSND but treats each value in a multivalued attribute BY-EXP-DSND independently.

-IF/WITH designates the selection criteria.

-TOTAL specifies total value required for numeric attribute.

-USING specifies that the filename immediately following is to be used as the source for the attribute definitions in the statement.
+Connectives Definition BREAK-ON Causes a break when value of specified attribute changes.
+BY Specifies ascending sort attribute.
+BY-DSND Specifies descending sort attribute.
+BY-EXP As BY but treats each value in a multivalued attribute independently.
+BY-EXP-DSND As BY-DSND but treats each value in a multivalued attribute independently.
+IF/WITH Designates the selection criteria.
+TOTAL Specifies total value required for numeric attribute.
+USING Specifies that the filename immediately following is to be used as the source for the attribute definitions in the statement.

-Logical Connectives
+15.8 Logical connectives

-AND specifies that both connected parts must be true.

-OR specifies that either or both connected parts must be true.
+Logical connectives Definition AND Specifies that both connected parts must be true.
+OR Specifies that either or both connected parts must be true.